EnoRage/blockatlas-report-jan-2020/README.md

 2. Most of the Blockatlas is statefull and cannot be scaled at all
 3. Everything has a single Redis.
 Wwritting to the one Redis.
 4. Redis is used not as cache.
 Is used like a db
-5. Redis fetures like inspiration time and M-S are not used at all
+5. Redis fetures like expiration time (TTL) and M-S (Master-slave) are not used at all
 6. Blockatlas is not working separately
 7. Bad metrics solution needs more common and simple (nginx + istio)
 8. Long requests response to basically any request